 Mrs. Michele PetrieEmail Address: firstname.lastname@example.orgRoom: #36Subject Area: Language Arts- 7th GradeWelcome to Mrs. Petrie's Page!

 I am so excited to be your child's language arts teacher for the 2021-2022 school year!
 Here is a little information about myself.
-I am looking forward to beginning my fourteenth year teaching in Alexandria Township.
+I am looking forward to beginning my fifteenth year teaching in Alexandria Township.
 Prior to having my children, I taught at Cedar Hill Elementary School located in Basking Ridge, New Jersey.
 My husband and I live in Bethlehem Township and have two wonderful children.
-My daughter Caroline is a junior at The College of New Jersey, and my son Mikey attends North Hunterdon High School.
+My daughter Caroline is a senior at The College of New Jersey, and my son Mikey attends North Hunterdon High School.
 My family and I also have a dog named Pepper (see photo above!)
 In my spare time, I enjoy running, coaching, and reading.

 LANGUAGE ARTS- Models of Instruction: